Documentation

 > Run pipeline x3

-Tab 2 is optional but recommended — a live dashboard of every background pipeline session:
+Two-tab pattern.
+Tab 1 is the orchestrator (the session you ran “Run pipeline x3” in).
+Tab 2 is optional but useful — a live dashboard of every background session:

 claude agents

 Pool size.
 Start with x2 or x3.
-Three is the sweet spot for most operators — enough throughput that you're not babysitting, not so many that you burn through your Claude session limits.
+Three is the sweet spot for most operators — enough throughput that you're not babysitting, not so many that you burn through usage limits.
 The orchestrator stops automatically after three consecutive pipeline-level failures (no candidates in a region, build errors, etc.) and sends you a Telegram alert.
 Infrastructure-level failures — API socket drops, auth expiry, supervisor errors — trigger an immediate stop on the first occurrence; those usually need a human eye to recover from.

 5. Scaling further as a power user